Kym Marsh: Corrie's stillbirth storyline 'best way to honour' baby

 "There will not be a singe day that goes by that I don't think about him, but I am able to talk and reach out to other people who have been in that situation."

-It was an equally close-to-home experience for Gregson, 42, who also lost a baby with his wife Emma Richards.
+It was an equally close-to-home experience for Gregson, 42, who said he and his wife have lost 11 babies.

+He tweeted: "To the £&)(; who tweeted my wife.
+We've lost 11 baby's 1st being 21 weeks 4 days.
+Maybe think or do your research before tweeting someone" (sic)

-Describing his role in the programme, which sees him try to comfort Michelle while she insists he does not understand how she feels, he said: "As a bloke you feel completely helpless.
+Describing his role in the programme, which sees him try to comfort Michelle while she insists he does not understand how she feels, Gregson said: "As a bloke you feel completely helpless.

 "Men and women grieve differently ... we decided to let Michelle show the raw emotion, but Steve's grief will come later."